 - You can now visually compare the data in the two sheets to see the differences.
 You can also use this method to compare two separate files for differences.

 You can compare the values in the same cells in two separate sheets with conditional formatting.

-- Highlight the cells in the first sheet that you wish to compare and then, in the Ribbon, select Home > Conditional Formatting.
+- Highlight the cells in the first sheet that you wish to compare and then, in the Ribbon, go to Home > Conditional Formatting.

-- In the Conditional Formatting menu, select New Rule.
+- In the Conditional Formatting menu, choose New Rule.

-- Select (1) Use a formula to determine which cells to format.
-Then type in the (2) formula required.
-In this case:
+- Choose Use a formula to determine which cells to format.
+Then type in the formula:

-- Click on the (1) Fill tab, then select the (2) color to apply to cells meeting the conditional formatting criteria.
-(3) Click OK.
+- Go to the Fill tab, and then choose the color to apply to cells meeting the conditional formatting criteria.
+Click OK.